mousepawmedia/devdocs/network/source/tools/avtools.rst

 :menuselection:`Tools --> Preferences`.
 Select :guilabel:`Audio System`
 and set it to ``PulseAudio`` for ordinary use.

-..
-NOTE:: You can also select ``Jack`` if you want to route the output
+..  note:: You can also select ``Jack`` if you want to route the output
     directly into Ardour, although this is rarely useful.

 * Official Website: `<http://hydrogen-music.org/>`_